SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Multi-modal Visual Annotation

 \section{Multi-modal Visual Annotation}

 Since a VLM cannot directly infer geometric scales or frontier-related information from raw RGB images, we propose a \textbf{Multi-modal Visual Annotation (MVA)} scheme to encode such information.
+MVA derives anchors from real-time occupancy maps with traversability guarantees rather than uniform sampling.
+Each anchor carries an action semantic (approach, explore, or switch layer), so the VLM selects both an action type and a goal.
+Every decision is further validated against exploration history via ADM to filter revisits.
 The observation is \(o_{k}^{\mathrm{mva}} = (i_k^{\mathrm{mva}}, m_k^h)\), where \(i_k^{\mathrm{mva}}\) is the original RGB frame \(i_k\) annotated by spatial guiding anchors, and \(m^{h}_{k}\) is the 2D frontier map corresponding to the current flight altitude layer $h$.
 These annotations reveal traversability, unknown-space layout, and vertical navigability directly from a first-person view.
 An illustration of the anchors and visual annotation is shown in \Cref{fig:anchors_visual_annotations}.